harness/ff-react-client-sdk/README.md

 function MyComponent() {
   return (
     <FFContextProvider
-      async={false} // OPTIONAL: whether or not to use async mode apiKey="YOUR_API_KEY" // your SDK API key
+      asyncMode={false} // OPTIONAL: whether or not to use async mode apiKey="YOUR_API_KEY" // your SDK API key
       target={{
         identifier: 'targetId', // unique ID of the Target